General License Registration and Tracking

 NRC decided to register and track generally licensed devices because the NRC wanted to increase control and accountability of generally licensed devices and to prevent them from becoming orphan sources.

 The general licensee does not initiate the registration of their devices.
 The registration process is initiated by the NRC.
 When the distributor of the generally licensed device makes its quarterly report to the NRC of distributions to general licensees, the information is entered into the General License Tracking System (GLTS).
 The GLTS is used to create the registration form that is mailed to the general licensee annually along with instructions for completing the form.
 The mailings are sent out alphabetically on a monthly basis to accommodate companies with several general licensees.
-The NRC sends out about 200 mailings per month.

 Two Federal Register Notices were issued to describe the rulemaking associated with this new system and registration process: